Contents (click to skip to that section):

 Range in Excel: Data Analysis Steps

-7th: Select a location for your output.
+- Select a location for your output.
 For example, click the “New Worksheet” radio button.
+8th: Click “OK.”

-The origin of the word “Range” in mathematics is unknown, but a few early uses of the word as it’s used in statistics can be found as far back as 1848, in H. Lloyd, “On Certain Questions Connected with the Reduction of Magnetical and Meteorological Observations,” Proceedings of the Royal Irish Academy, 4, 180-183 (David, 1995).
-Following this, the word was later used in a book on Calculus in 1865: The Differential Calculus by John Spare mentions: “…in respect to the range of values which the function and its variable may sustain, and to their mutual dependence” [University of Michigan Digital Library].
-Although technically not statistics, the range in calculus has practically the same meaning (the spread from the smallest value to the largest).
+The origin of the term range in statistics remains uncertain.
+However, some early instances of its usage in a statistical context can be traced back to 1848, in H. Lloyd’s paper titled “On Certain Questions Connected with the Reduction of Magnetical and Meteorological Observations,” published in the Proceedings of the Royal Irish Academy, 4, 180-183.
+Later, in 1865, the term appeared in a calculus book called The Differential Calculus by John Spare, which states: “…in respect to the range of values which the function and its variable may sustain, and to their mutual dependence” [1].
+Although this reference pertains to calculus rather than statistics, the concept of range in both fields shares a similar meaning, essentially denoting the spread from the smallest to the largest value.

 Check out our YouTube channel for more stats help and tips!